wp-plugins/academic-bloggers-toolkit/readme.txt

 == Frequently Asked Questions ==

-= I have an idea or suggestion for a new feature.
+= I have a suggestion for a new feature.
 Would you be interested in considering it? =

 Absolutely!
 Please send all ideas to the Academic Blogger's Toolkit [Trello Board](https://trello.com/b/nFxfo6iO/academic-blogger-s-toolkit).
 Alternatively, you can reach out to me on Twitter [@flightmed1](https://twitter.com/flightmed1).